We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Electrical panel heaters typically use infrared heating technology to provide heat to the people in the room without heating the air within the room.
 The difference is that these heaters are designed to be completely flat so that users can mount them on the wall like a poster or picture frame.

-They are also a great option for mounting on the ceiling so that the entire room can increase in warmth without obstacles impeding the flow of infrared heating.
+They can also be ceiling-mounted, allowing them to warm the entire room without objects obstructing the flow of infrared heating.
 If users don’t want to mount the electric panel heater, they can just stand it up on the floor or desk to keep warm throughout the day.
-Panel heaters come in a range of sizes, so users can customize the heater to the size of the space.
+Panel heaters come in a range of sizes, so users can customize the heater to fit the size of the space.

 Electric Fireplace Heaters

 This style of indoor electric heater gives users the style of a fireplace and the safety of an electric heater.
-Electric fireplaces typically have a traditional decorative appearance with a light effect designed to mimic flames flickering in a classic fireplace.
+Electric fireplaces typically have a traditional decorative appearance with a light effect designed to mimic the flickering flames of a classic fireplace.

 Room Size